 These trips on snowshoes are for those of you who enjoy walking in the great outdoors, and would like to try walking in winter.
 You do not need to have any previous experience on snowshoes, but are willing to expend energy walking for up to 3-4 hours per day with ascents/descents of between 200–350m (656-1148ft).
 We expect to be walking at an altitude of no more than 2000m (6560ft), and then only if we take a cable car to get there.
 We will be walking mainly on good trails with the occasional venture off the ‘beaten track’.
 During the day you will also have time to relax and enjoy the local culture.

 This trip is for you if you consider yourself to be a summer or winter ‘hill walker’.
 We expect that you regularly go for a walk in the mountains, and that you are happy to undertake ascents and descents of up to 800m (2624ft), to an altitude of up to 2500m (8200ft).
-No previous snowshoe experience is necessary, but we do expect you to be an experienced hill walker.
+You should also be prepared to occasionally do a longer day of around 1000m (3270ft).
+Consult your trip itinerary for details.
+No previous snowshoe experience is necessary, but we do expect you to be an experienced hill walker and happy to deal with winter weather.
 Routes taken are on and off the beaten track and this may at times involve ‘breaking trail’ in fresh snow.
 A good level of fitness is required as these trips can involve considerable amounts of ascent and descent and the occasional difficult day.
 Expect to walk 5-7 hours per day.

 You should be someone who is a regular ‘hill walker’, and are used to dealing with all kinds of weather.
 Previous snowshoeing experience is not essential, but would be of help.
 You can expect to be in the mountains for a full day, and be comfortable dealing with ascents/descents of up to 1000m (3200ft) where necessary.
 You should be used to walking in the mountains on consecutive days without requiring a ‘rest day’.
 We will walk on trails, but also we may have sections or days when the trail is not well defined and we will be creating our own track.
 We expect you to be used to dealing with the weather and are not put off by a day when it is snowing, windy and the temperatures are low.
 You should be used to dealing with your comfort levels, and be able to be self-sufficient when it comes to keeping yourself warm and dry.
 Expect to be out on the mountain for up to 6-7 hrs per day.